fresearchgroup/drupal-logger/README.md

 use this to display the total number of views, or the number of times that the node has been modified and by which users.

-Currently, the following events are supported3333333:
+Currently, the following events are supported:
 * User authentication (login/logout/request password)
 * Node operations (CRUD)
 * User operations (CRUD)